ryan-weil/ryan-weil.github.io/_posts/2024-02-28-AGENT-TESLA-2.md

 This should filter out any problematic functions.

 Next, we should go and save some of the variables we described in our plan.
-In de4dot, the `Fallthrough` member corresponds to either an unconditional jump or the false condition of an if statement.
+In de4dot, the `Fallthrough` member of a `Block` corresponds to either an unconditional jump or the false condition of an if statement.
 The `Targets` member corresponds to the `true` condition of an if statement.
 Finally, the `Sources` list contains any block that jumps to the block.

 Using this knowledge, we will save the value of the first case that gets executed as well as create a global for the current block (start block).
 Finally, we will store the loop condition.
 To do this, we will first get the fallthrough block of the start block.
 We will then extract the second item in the sources list since the first item will be the start block.
 I've added some checks to ensure that the start block exists in addition to making sure it has the expected count of sources.